Themen:

 6. Time Duration (PR campaign)

-The most prolific for public relations is therefore to distribute the first press announcement about 3 months before the official release date.
+Therefore, it is most productive for public relations to distribute the first press release approximately 3 months before the official release date.

-It has proven to be optimal if on the day of publication by this already diverse, positive media feedback is available in order to achieve as much attention as possible.
+It has proven to be optimal if diverse, positive media feedback is already available on the day of publication in order to achieve as much attention as possible.

-Many years of experience in various musical fields provide the basis for individual and efficient service.
+Many years of extensive and in-depth experience in various musical fields form the basis for individual and efficient services.

-Main task area besides communications for global Public Relations are integrated promotion campaigns across print, online and broadcasting, as well as marketing, artist management, consulting and mentoring.
+Main field of activity besides communication for global Public Relations are integrated Promotion Campaigns in print, online and broadcast, as well as marketing, artist management, consulting and mentoring.

 Crossfire Metal